• Skip to primary navigation

 Notes

-Stovetop Variation: The exact same preparation can be done in a sauce pan.
+Stovetop Variation: The exact same preparation can be done in a sauce pan or stovetop pressure cooker.
 Do not use a non-stick pan, if you plan to use an immersion blender to puree the spinach.

 Fry Paneer: This is a personal preference.
 If you like to fry the paneer, you can fry in 2-3 tbsp oil in a pan or air fry it.
 Then add the fried paneer to the blended spinach.